student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/index.md

 The goal of this chapter is to give a roadmap of the technical skills real software engineers use every day, and the skills you need to learn to get hired.

-## There's A lot Here, Do I Need To Learn Everything?

-**No,** you don’t need to learn everything in this chapter to get hired.

-It's completely possible to get your first job with likely just a bit more than Level 2: Beginner Applications.

-However, if you find that you are struggling to get interviews or offers, it would definitely help if your resume articulated that you have the skills in Level 3: Production-Ready Applications.

-To put it in perspective:

-- I would expect an intern to be **aware** with all of the skills in Level 2, and some of the skills in Level 3.
-- I would expect a junior developer to be **very comfortable** with all of the skills in Level 2, but be **aware** of the skills in Level 3.
-- I would expect an intermediate level developer to be **familiar** with all of the skills in Level 3, but not be an expert in all of it.

 ## The Structure of This Chapter

-In this chapter I have broken down the skills you need to learn into four levels of technical proficiency, each building on the last.
+In this chapter I have broken down the skills you need to learn into three levels of technical proficiency, each building on the last.

 These levels are of my design and are not official industry standards.
 I am not a professional educator, so I cannot guarantee that this is the best way to learn these skills.